 Answer: No, it’s not true.

-If parameters of the policy are violated, it is not only a “violation of policy” it is an action that the courts would, likely, deem unlawful in and of itself.
-As an example if a helicopter hit a wild horse (a case we won in the past) that could be brought into court and win immediately on a violation of policy (now referenced in the EA that governs the roundup and in the contracts) and a violation of the WFRH&B Act.
+If parameters of the policy are violated, it is not only a “violation of policy” it is an action that the courts would, likely, deem unlawful in and of itself because it fails to comply with a mandate of Congress.
+As an example, if a helicopter hit a wild horse (a case we won in the past) it could be brought into court and win immediately today on a violation of policy (now referenced in the EA that governs the roundup and in the contracts) and a violation of the WFRH&B Act and legal precedent set in the earlier case.

 Observers with relevant information can also, now, participate in proposing CAWP revisions.